Home Page

 The 'Students in Schools' scheme places student volunteers in local schools, to help school children raise aspirations and encourage them to continue into higher education.
 University students develop their personal and employability skills.
 The scheme has been established for over 20 years and each year several hundred students visit over 40 local schools including primary, secondary and special schools.

-We look forward to another year working alongside the University of Reading.
+We look forward to continuing to work alongside the University of Reading.